uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/setup.html.md

 7. Choose which year to sign-up for (current year or next year).
 8. Select how they record their income and expenses.
 9. Confirm and submit information.
-10. Receive confirmation that the business can now start submitting income tax updates, declarations and returns using compatible software.
+10. Receive confirmation that the business can now start submitting Income Tax updates, declarations and returns using compatible software.

 ## Link software to HMRC